mehmt948/angular-firebase-use/README.md

      production: false,
        firebase:
-       //these options is unique and you can get from firebase site {
+       //when creating new firebase project you can get these options for angular {
                 apiKey: "",
                 authDomain: "",